Episode 10

 Boots Knighton: So I, as I close this out here, I wanna remind listeners to go back and listen to my interview with my physical therapist, Cassie Fuller.
 We actually talk about this in depth, the mental aspects of heart surgery, and I really go there with how I worked with my mental health therapist before, my heart surgery and after.

 end, unfortunately.
-So bear [:anyone.
+So bear [:

 So, Paul, thank you.